 - believing that others have hidden motives or are out to harm them

 - doubting the loyalty of others

 - being hypersensitive to criticism

 - being quick to become angry and hostile

 - becoming detached or socially isolated

 Some symptoms of PPD can be similar to symptoms of other disorders.
 Schizophrenia and borderline personality disorder are two disorders with symptoms similar to PPD.
 It can be difficult to clearly diagnose these disorders.

 Your primary care provider will ask you about your symptoms and history.
 They’ll also do a physical evaluation to look for any other medical conditions you may have.
 Your primary care provider may send you to a psychiatrist, psychologist, or other mental health professional for further testing.

 The mental health professional will perform a comprehensive assessment.
 They may ask about your childhood, school, work, and relationships.
 They may also ask you how you would respond to an imagined situation.
-This is to gauge how you react to certain situations.
-For example, they may ask what you would do if you found somebody’s wallet on the sidewalk.
+This is to gauge how you might react to certain situations.
 The mental health professional will then make a diagnosis and form a treatment plan.

 Treatment for PPD can be very successful.
 However, most individuals with this condition have trouble accepting treatment.
-To a person with PPD, they don’t see their symptoms as unwarranted.
+Someone with PPD doesn’t see their symptoms as unwarranted.
 If an individual is willing to accept treatment, talk therapy or psychotherapy are helpful.
 These methods will:

 - help the individual learn how to cope with the disorder